IuliiaKonovalova/e-commerce/FEATURES.md

 This page is accessible only to the personnel.
 It has a table with all products.

-It has a heading section, full data on the product, images, units for the product
+It has a heading section, complete data on the product, images, and units for the product.

-- Heading section has a title, label "New" (if product is added recently to the store), Id, status, and 3 buttons:
+- Heading section has a title, label "New" (if the product is added recently to the store), Id, status, and three buttons:

   ![Product full data page](documentation/features/personnel/product_full/product_full_heading.png)